 You’ll notice I didn’t fill the entire container with desert foam.
 Instead, I inserted moss into the empty spaces and placed my succulent stems at an angle into the foam.

 I used this green Spanish moss because it doesn’t detract from the multi-colored faux succulents.

 Step 2: Cover desert foam with moss until fully concealed.

-I used Tacky Glue to adhere my moss, but you can use the adhesive of your choice.
+I used Tacky Glue to adhere to my moss, but you can use the adhesive of your choice.

 Step 3: Insert faux succulent stems into foam bricks.